alfjl/42HN_Strassenbau-Simulator-3000/README.md

   * ```EA``` = EAST texture
   * ```F``` = FLOOR colour (RGB values)
   * ```C``` = CEILING colour (RGB values)
-* Each element (except the map) firsts information is the type identifier (composed by one or two character(s)), followed by all specific informations for each object in a strict order such as:
+* Each elements (except the map) first information is the type identifier (composed by one or two character(s)), followed by all specific informations for each object in a strict order such as:
   * ```NO ./path_to_the_north_texture```
   * ```F 220,100,0```